radkovo/jStyleParser/README.md

 Public License (LGPL), version 3.
 A copy of the LGPL can be found in the LICENSE file.

-See the project page for more information:
+See the project page for more information and downloads:
 [http://cssbox.sourceforge.net/jstyleparser](http://cssbox.sourceforge.net/jstyleparser)